- Levels Taught:

 results.
 After working with Nicholas, I felt great

 about my auditions, got two callbacks, and landed

 Pennsylvania Shakespeare Festival

 I am the Producing Artistic Director of the Hudson Warehouse and have been since its inception in 2004.
 Known as "The Other Free Shakespeare in the Park," we produce free classical theater in Riverside Park during the summer months and we have an indoor season during the winter months as well.

-"Mr. Martin-Smith has been my director, coach and
+"Mr. M has been my director, coach and

 mentor in productions and the classroom.
 His patience,